Our Toronto office offers positions to both summer and articling students.

 Over the past three years, the majority of our Toronto articling students have accepted offers to remain with the firm as associates.

-Please direct all email enquires about the Toronto student program to [email protected].
+Please direct all email enquiries about the Toronto student program to [email protected].

 The Student Recruitment and Development Committee:

 DLA Piper Canada is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
 Accommodations are available upon request for all applicants with a disability throughout the recruitment process.
-Please contact Elizabeth Armstrong, Office Administrator, DLA Piper (Canada) LLP.
-Elizabeth can be reached by telephone at 416-941-5411 and by email at [email protected].
+Please contact Kathryn Buchan, Office Administrator, DLA Piper (Canada) LLP.
+Kathryn can be reached by telephone at 416-941-5411 and by email at [email protected].
 We will work with all applicants to accommodate their individual accessibility needs.